Seputaes/result/README.md

 **doing something** with the error value as opposed to just throwing it verbatim.

-An example of how this might look in practice might might be along the lines of:
+An example of how this might look in practice wouldbe along the lines of:

 ```java
 public Result<Config, String> loadConfig(final File configFile) {